JayasriG/GraduateTrainingProgram2018/agile/problemset00/solutions.md

 1)How does agile testing (development) methodology differ from other testing (development) methodologies?
 Agile
-testing at early stage reduces defect leakage and loss of money easy to change or rectify defects easy to include changes in the plan continuous collaboration with the business person Others testing done at final stage.If there is any defect in the initial stage it is reflected till the end. there is no continuous colloration with business person 2)What are the most important components of Agile? individuals and interactions over process and tools working software over comprehensive documents customer collaboration over contract negotiation responding to change over following a plan
+testing at early stage reduces defect leakage and loss of money easy to change or rectify defects easy to include changes in the plan continuous collaboration with the business person Others testing done at final stage.If there is any defect in the initial stage it is reflected till the end. there is no continuous colloration with business person

+2)What are the most important components of Agile? individuals and interactions over process and tools working software over comprehensive documents customer collaboration over contract negotiation responding to change over following a plan

 3)What is difference between Epic,features, User stories & Tasks?
 Epic -finalized product
 Features-A distinguishing characteristic or capability of a software application (performance, portability, scalability, functionality).
-User stories-where the finalized product is broken down to smaller levels.A very high-level definition of a requirement.Stories are written in a language that is easily understood by the Product Owner and business users-the way they can understand the progress that has been achieved by completing the story tasks - When a development team works on a story they often find it easier to break it down into tasks(smaller part of work) for better understanding of what needs to be done.4)Explain what is a product backlog in Scrum
+User stories-where the finalized product is broken down to smaller levels.A very high-level definition of a requirement.Stories are written in a language that is easily understood by the Product Owner and business users-the way they can understand the progress that has been achieved by completing the story tasks - When a development team works on a story they often find it easier to break it down into tasks(smaller part of work) for better understanding of what needs to be done.

+4)Explain what is a product backlog in Scrum
   Set of all requirements prioritized in order, which is made available by the Product Owner to the Scrum Team.

 5)What is Scrum Sprint?